mxcaoalina/DateMeal_Mobile/project-memory.md

 3. **Axios**: For API requests with interceptors for error handling
 4. **Zustand**: For state management with persistence
 5. **AsyncStorage**: For persisting user data locally
+6. **Offline Fallbacks**: Graceful handling of network errors with offline recommendations

 ## API Endpoints
 - `/api/conversations`: Process user messages and return recommendations